Opinion: Mental health inequality is real – as a Black woman, I’ve lived it

 I often feel that there is a threshold for acceptable mental health conditions.
 Let me take you a bit deeper and walk you past the good side of the mental health neighbourhood.
 This isn’t the struggle Olympics, but we do need to have a transparent conversation about why there are “acceptable disorders” like depression and anxiety, and why there are more stigmatised, frowned-upon ones, such as bipolar, schizophrenia and borderline personality disorder.

-People with borderline personality disorder are 50 times more likely than the average person to attempt suicide.
-Yes, for every 10 people with BPD, one of us dies by suicide.
-And that doesn’t even take into account attempts to end our lives.
-This isn’t just words to me, this is personal!
+People with borderline personality disorder are 50 times more likely than the average person to contemplate suicide.
+And for every 10 people with BPD, one of us dies by suicide.
+These aren’t just words to me – this is personal.
 It’s life or death, which feels even more painful when you add racial inequality into the mix.
 I want my life and the lives of others with BPD to be more than just a number, but I can’t help but think about people that I’ve been in therapy with.
 Sometimes 10 is that magic number in the group, and I panic.

 While on an NHS waiting list for Dialectical Behavioural Therapy (DBT), I would have a generic psychology appointment every three months – and this was before the Covid-19 pandemic of 2020.
 They did six-month rotations and the first out of the two appointments was always painful, as I would have to rehash my whole medical history to professionals who never seemed to read my notes in advance.
 And with the end of each rotation came the news that my referral had been misplaced.